Concordium/concordium-governance-committee-voting/coordinator-tool/README.md

   an account in the given period.
 The intention is that this command is used to produce the initial weights of each account prior to the election starting.
   The output of this command is a CSV file used in the `final-weights` command.

+- `new-election` is the command to create the necessary files and the contract for a new election.
+In particular it will
+  - create a election manifest based on the inputs
+  - create election parameters based on the inputs
+  - create a new smart contract instance.

 - `final-weights` is used to compute the final weights taking into account the delegation.
 It takes initial weights into account and any delegations during the election period.
 The output of this command is used in the `tally` command.

 - `tally` taking into account the `final-weights` compute the encrypted tally of the election and optionally post it in the contract.
 This sums up all the votes during the election period and scales them according to the specified weights.

 - `final-result` after the guardians have each decrypted their share of the encrypted tally this command can be used to combine the shares and post the result in the contract, or if the result is already posted to check that it